canonical/vanilla-framework/templates/docs/layouts/application.md

 #### Main content area

 The main content area is an element with `l-main` class.
+Use `<main class="l-main">` element to make sure it has the necessary ARIA roles.
+Please note that there should be only one `<main>` element in the document.

 On any screen size it's going to take all available space not occupied by other areas of the application layout.

 #### Aside area

 The aside area is used to display additional content, usually triggered from within main content area.
 It is an element with `l-aside` class.
+Use `<aside class="l-aside">` element to make sure it has necessary ARIA roles.
 By default it is rendered as an overlay on top of main content, aligned to the right side, stretched from top to bottom of the main content area.
 The width of the aside content area is flexible and determined by the width of its contents.

 The aside content area can be detached from right, top or bottom by adding a respective margin to it with JavaScript.